musicadellavita/json_object_level_challenge/README.md

 }
 ```

-If you want to find how many levels deep the Object with **"id": "1"** is your method should be called like this:
+If you want to find how many levels deep the Object with **"id": "1"** your method should be called like this:
 ```javascript
 findObjectLevel('1')
 // which should return